dhellmann/pyatl-sphinx-introduction/source/index.rst

  PyATL Sphinx Introduction
 ===========================

 Sphinx_ is a documentation preparation tool that converts reStructuredText input files into several different output formats like HTML and PDF.

-`This guide <http://www.doughellmann.com/projects/pyatl-sphinx-intro/>`_ was created with Sphinx.
+`This guide <https://github.com/dhellmann/pyatl-sphinx-introduction>`_ was created with Sphinx.

 Contents:

 .. toctree::
    :maxdepth: 1

    features/index
-   installation
    using/index
    resources